cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 ## Introduction to SALOME

-The [SALOME](https://www.salome-platform.org/) platform provides engineers/researchers/practitioners with a solution that allows them to benefit from high-level modules targeting: CAD, meshing, coupling of phenomena, visualisation, calculation supervision, uncertainties, etc, thereby aiding the overall pipeline of a numerical simulation.
-These modules can be directly used by easy-to-use GUI of SALOME or via Python scripts.
-If desired, users can build domain-specific applications/softwares by assembling these modules to the needs of the numerical simulation.
+The [SALOME](https://www.salome-platform.org/) platform provides engineers, researchers, and practitioners with a solution that integrates high-level modules covering: CAD, meshing, coupling of phenomena, visualization, calculation supervision, uncertainty quantification, and more, supporting the full pipeline of a numerical simulation.
+These modules can be used directly through SALOME's intuitive GUI or via Python scripts.
+If desired, users can build domain-specific applications by assembling these modules to suit the needs of their numerical simulation.

 Developed collaboratively, SALOME is available under the GNU Lesser General Public License (LGPL).
-The dynamic evolution of SALOME ensures optimal use of computer resources: cluster, HPC, graphics.
-SALOME is extensively used by EDF, France and CEA, France, to carry out studies necessary for the proper functioning of their facilities and for research work in their field in an efficient manner.
+Its continuous evolution ensures optimal use of computing resources: clusters, HPC, and graphics hardware.
+SALOME is widely used by EDF and CEA, both in France, to carry out studies required for the proper functioning of their facilities and to support research in their respective fields.

-This tutorial demonstrates how to use SALOME to create 3D meshes adapted for the VEF discretization available in the TRUST code.
-It will cover several practical examples, from simple geometries to complex coupled problems.
+This tutorial demonstrates how to use SALOME to create 3D meshes suitable for the VEF discretization available in the TRUST code.
+It covers several practical examples, from simple geometries to complex coupled problems.

 ---